-We are advancing Axiomer as a platform to develop a new class of innovative medicines based on RNA editing, which we believe has the potential to treat a broad range of diseases that currently lack adequate treatment options.
+We are advancing Axiomer as a platform to develop a new class of innovative medicines based on ADAR RNA editing, which we believe has the potential to treat a broad range of diseases that currently lack adequate treatment options.
 Our novel and proprietary RNA editing platform technologies, known as Axiomer and Trident, are new ways to use oligonucleotides to edit single nucleotides in the RNA.
-We believe the Axiomer technology may be applicable to more than 20,000 disease-causing mutations and is designed to make changes to protein function and therefore has potentially broad applicability to genetic and non-genetic diseases.
-Beyond mutation correction, Axiomer also has the potential to modulate protein expression or alter a protein so that it will have a new function to help prevent or treat disease.
+We believe the Axiomer technology may be applicable to thousands of disease-causing mutations by correcting RNA in genetic diseases.
+Beyond mutation correction, Axiomer also has the potential to address unmet medical needs in common conditions, by modulating protein expression or altering a protein so that it will have a new function to help prevent or treat diseases.
 We intend to continue to optimize our platform as we advance to clinical stage and beyond.
 Key elements of our strategy include:

-- Pipeline: We intend to use these platforms to develop novel therapies for targets related to liver-originating diseases and beyond.
-With our Axiomer RNA-editing technology platform, we are advancing AX-0810 for Cholestatic Diseases targeting NTCP and AX-1412 for Cardiovascular Disease targeting B4GALT1 as our initial pipeline programs. - Partnerships: We continue to validate and create value for these platforms by selectively pursuing additional licensing, partnering, and other strategic relationships outside of our core focus area, like our partnership with Lilly.
+• Pipeline: We intend to use these platforms to develop novel therapies initially for targets related to liver- and CNS-originating diseases, and beyond.
+With our Axiomer RNA-editing technology platform, we are advancing AX-0810 for Cholestatic Diseases targeting NTCP and AX-1412 for CVDs targeting B4GALT1 as our initial pipeline programs.
+In January 2024, we announced a partnership with the RSRT in which we will develop EONs targeting an underlying genetic variant that causes Rett syndrome, a rare neurodevelopment disorder, which is included on our pipeline as AX-2402.

+Partnerships: We continue to validate and create value for these platforms by selectively pursuing additional licensing, partnering, and other strategic relationships outside of our core focus area, such as our partnership with Lilly, and the RSRT.

 We seek to maximize the value of our pipeline by retaining development and commercialization rights to those product candidates, indications and geographies that we believe we can independently develop, seek approval for, and commercialize on our own.
-Beyond this, for other product candidates, such as those for more prevalent indications, indications and geographies, we plan to selectively and opportunistically seek potential partnerships following early-stage clinical proof of concept.
+Beyond this, for other product candidates, such as those for more prevalent indications, and other geographies, we plan to selectively and opportunistically seek potential partnerships following early-stage clinical proof of concept.